 - Online indexes: Only online indexes are selected.
 That means when the indexes are being built (pending) or only defined, but not built, they aren't chosen. - Preferred indexes: When a statement has the USE INDEX clause, it provides the list of indices to consider.
-In this case, only those indices are evaluated. - Satisfying index condition: Partial indexes (when the index creation includes the WHERE clause) with a condition that is a super set of the query predicate are selected - Satisfying index keys: Indexes whose leading keys satisfy query predicate are selected.
+In this case, only those indices are evaluated.
+If the preferred indexes are not qualified other online indexes are considered. - Satisfying index condition: Partial indexes (when the index creation includes the WHERE clause) with a condition that is a superset of the query predicate are selected. - Satisfying index keys: Indexes whose leading keys satisfy query predicate are selected.
 This is the common way to select indexes with B-TREE indexes. - Longest satisfying index keys: Redundancy is eliminated by keeping longest satisfying index keys in the index key order.
 For example, Index with satisfying keys (a, b, c) is retained over index with satisfying (a, b).